 Secondly, clouds will most often roll in early in the afternoon, making route finding very difficult.
 As there are big areas of crevasses on both sides of the normal route, losing track can be very dangerous.

-**** GOOD NEWS!
-AS APRIL 13.
-2013 WHYMPER AND CARREL REFUGES ARE CURRENTLY OPENED TO VISITORS AND CLIMBERS. ****
+**** AS JANUARY 28.
+2014 WHYMPER AND CARREL REFUGES ARE CURRENTLY CLOSED TO VISITORS AND CLIMBERS DUE TO REMODELING. ****

 (5,000 m / 16,400 ft.).
 It provides bunk-beds (4 dozens), brand new mattresses, toilets, cold water, basic food supplies, stencils, gas stove, fireplace and ... cable TV (just kidding!) .